jithinsisaac/BDA-Expt2-HDP-HDFS/README.md

 ### Laboratory Experiment No. 3

 ### Objective
-To Install the Hadoop Ecosystem via Hortonworks Data Platform Sandbox (HDP) & Explore Apachi Ambari UI on an AWS EC2 instance.
+To Install the Hadoop Ecosystem via Hortonworks Data Platform Sandbox (HDP) & Explore Apache Ambari UI on an AWS EC2 instance.
 To get familiar with Hadoop HDFS commands.

 ### Tools used
 - Software: